Variational Markov chain mixtures with automatic component selection

-Sec.~\ref{sec:analysis} provides further insight into the intermediate regimes where $T$ is neither short nor long.
-There is a nonasymptotic bound on the classification error which is valid for any Markov chain mixture model with any trajectory length $T$.
-The new bound indicates the importance of long trajectories, since the trajectory length leads to greater separation in Kullback-Leibler divergence and exponentially higher classification accuracy.
+Sec.~\ref{sec:analysis} provides further insight into the intermediate regimes where $T$ is neither short nor long, by bounding the classification error for any Markov chain mixture model with any trajectory length $T$.
+Since the KL divergence grows roughly linearly with $T$, the lower bound on the classification error decays roughly exponentially in $T$, indicating the importance of long trajectories.

-\section{Variational EM algorithm for Markov chain mixtures}
+\subsection{Variational EM Algorithm for Markov Chain Mixtures}

-This paper proposes an extension of the variational EM algorithm, which can be used to model any time-series data set as a mixture of finite-state Markov chains.
-The current section describes the new method in detail and describes the steps needed for any user to apply the method to data.
+The current section describes the variational EM method for Markov chain mixtures in detail and outlines the steps for a user to apply the method to data.

 As the first conceptual step, the user must reduce the data to a finite state space $\mathcal{Y} = \{1, \ldots, s\}$.
-The states can be chosen based on domain-area expertise or based on spectral clustering (Alg.~\ref{alg:spectral}), as is common in the Markov state modeling literature.
+The states can be chosen based on domain expertise or based on spectral clustering \cite{coifman2005geometric}, as is common in the Markov state modeling literature.
 The typical number of states is $s = 10^0$--$10^2$.